CipherNetSol/ciphernet-core-browser/README.md

 - **Open source** - Full transparency of our codebase
 - **Regular audits** - Community-driven security reviews

-If you discover a security vulnerability, please email security@ciphernet.com (or create a private security advisory on GitHub) rather than opening a public issue.
+If you discover a security vulnerability, please email info@ciphernetsol.xyz (or create a private security advisory on GitHub) rather than opening a public issue.

 ## License